 Here’s a full summary of the cash back rewards you’ll get with this card.

-- 4% cash back on eligible gas around the world and at Costco gas stations (up to $7,000 annually, 1% cash back after that)
+- 4% cash back on eligible gas and electric vehicle charging purchases around the world and at Costco gas stations (up to $7,000 annually, 1% cash back after that)

-- 3% cash back at restaurants and eligible travel purchases
+- 3% cash back at restaurants and on eligible travel purchases

 - 1% cash back on all other purchases

 A quick note on cash back rewards: You’ll get an annual reward certificate at the close of the billing cycle each February summing up the amount of cash back you accrued throughout the year.
 You can then redeem your cash back at any Costco warehouses in the U.S. in the form of cash or merchandise.